-Attendance: I am expecting you to attend every scheduled class period.
-Doing so will benefit your understanding of course material and therefore your grade.
+Attendance: Regular attendance in lecture and discussion is an important part of this course and I highly recommend it.
+This is your chance to ask questions, see examples, and get help in solving problems.
+Attendance will benefit your understanding of the material and therefore your grade.
 At times during the semester, I will take attendance to emphasize the importance of attending class.
-However, I will NOT give an attendance grade.
+However, I WILL NOT GIVE AN ATTENDANCE GRADE.
 Students will be held responsible for all course materials missed due to class absences.
-Please see the topic "Excused Absences Policy" below.
+Please note that this course does have a laboratory component, and that the course's lab component has a different attendance policy.
+Please see the lab syllabus for the lab attendance policy.